 You do not need to request an extension until July 15

-The tax period of 2019 was automatically extended until July 15 for all individuals, trusts and corporations.
-The new deadline is automatic - you do not need to submit any additional forms or call the IRS.
+The 2019 tax deadline has been automatically extended to 15 July for all individuals, trusts and corporations.
+The new deadline is automatic - you don't need to file any additional forms or call the IRS.

 Deadline July 15 applies only to federal income taxes.

-The new deadline is important for paying federal income taxes — it does not apply to income taxes you may owe to your state.
-Dates vary from state to state, so be sure to check with your local tax authority for the correct date.
+The new deadline is important for paying federal income taxes — it does not apply to income taxes that you may owe your state.
+Deadlines vary from state to state, so be sure to check with your state's tax office for the correct deadline.